carbon-footprint/carbon-footprint.github.io/_posts/2020-02-08-weve-had-one-yes.md

 Indeed, it is not.

-A brief ride on Sydney's new light rail takes us back to our accomodation to collect our bags and a short walk to the station in the pouring rain leaves us quite damp while we wait for the train service to Brisbane.
+A brief ride on Sydney's new light rail takes us back to our accommodation to collect our bags and a short walk to the station in the pouring rain leaves us quite damp while we wait for the train service to Brisbane.

 And so it is with a mind full of fantasy and wonder that we say farewell to this drizzly state capital and its colonial architecture.
 Stay tuned.